-19 Perfect Pasta Dishes You'll Want to Make for Dinner Tonight
+42 Perfect Pasta Recipes You'll Want to Make for Dinner Tonight (and Every Night)

 Why?
 Because pasta pairs well with so many different foods, flavor profiles, and types of cuisine.
-Here, we've rounded up 19 deliciously simple pasta recipes.
-Options included range from crowd-pleasing classics like decadent macaroni and cheese and linguine with garlic and soppressata to fresh takes on pasta salads (eggplant!) and healthier spins on nonna's noodle dishes.
+Here, we've rounded up the deliciously simple pasta recipes every home cook or pasta lover should have in their repertoire.
+Options range from crowd-pleasing classics like decadent macaroni and cheese and linguine with garlic and soppressata to fresh takes on pasta salad recipes (eggplant!) and healthier spins on nonna's noodle dishes.

 Whatever type of noodle dish inspires your palette, we promise you'll have a delicious dinner on the table in minutes with these easy pasta recipes.